 The Fortnite community might love its cosmetics more than any other.
 In Fortnite, a lot of skins fall into two categories: sweaty or casual.
 Casual skins include the likes of Rippley, Meowscles, and Mancake.
 These are also called “bot skins” by the competitive community, as they’re typically used by younger and less skilled players.

 On the other hand, you have the skins that we’ll be focusing on today: the sweaty skins.
 These skins are almost all female or slim male skins – since these character models take up less of your screen.
-Popular Fortnite pros have adopted some of these skins, and their fans have followed them in doing so.
+Top Fortnite players have adopted some of these skins, and their fans have followed them in doing so.

 A sweaty cosmetic is usually something that gives a competitive advantage.
 For example, female skins allow players to see more of their screen because the character model is smaller.
 While the hitboxes remain the same, you lose out on visibility using skins like Peely and Ragnarok.